subhan-uf/ResourceSchedulerFrontend/README.md

 - View all rooms with search and filter.
 - Add new rooms, edit existing, or delete rooms.
 - Details include room number, type (lab/class), capacity, and status.
-- Tabs separate viewing, editing, and creation, adapted for Advisor/DEO roles.
+- Tabs separate viewing, editing, and creation, adapted for Advisor/DEO roles

 ### Course Management
 - List all courses with search and filtering.